jrash/treescaper-wrappers/README.md

 # treescaper-wrappers

+See Genevieve Mount's updates to this workflow [here](https://github.com/jrash/TreeScaper_wrappers_2017).

 Collection of scripts for analyzing sets of trees with treescaper.
 These scripts were used to conduct the analyses described in this [poster](https://www.math.fsu.edu/~whuang2/pdf/JRAposterEvolution2014Final.pdf) presentation given at the Evolution conference in Raleigh, NC on June, 2014.

+## treescaperWrapperV2.py

+Runs community detection on the tree set with range of lambda values specified.
+Finds the plateau of communities detected and prints to ouput files.
+The input tree set needs to be a newick file named "all_trees.new".
+The lambda ranges and increments may need to be changed for affinity and covariance community detection.
+These sections are marked in the main() function.

 ## treescaperWrapperKnownPlateau.py

+Useful if you have found the plateau with the automatic search function of the treescaper GUI.
+If you enter the lambda values where the plateau was found for both affinity and covariance matrices, you will get all the useful output of treescaperWrapperV2.py.
+See treescaperWrapperV2.py for usage and output.

 Usage: treescaperWrapperKnownPlateau.py [model] [plateau] [network] [rooted]
  * [model] can be CNM/CPM/ERNM/NNM